 According to the Enterprise Income Tax Law of the People’s Republic of China, “enterprises” and “other income-earning organisations” shall pay the enterprise income tax.
 For other types of asset securitisation business, whether the SPV is an SPT or an asset-backed special scheme, neither constitutes an “organisation” under the law, and therefore neither is subject to enterprise income tax.

 If the underlying assets are interest-bearing assets such as loans or financial leases, then the SPV will acquire rights to such interest or income after the underlying assets are transferred to it.
 According to the Notice of the Ministry of Finance and the State Administration of Taxation on Specifying the Value-added Tax Policies for Finance, Real Estate Development, Educational Support Services (Ministry of Finance No 140) and the Notice on the Relevant Issues concerning Value-added Tax Levied on Asset Management Products (Ministry of Finance No 56), etc, the manager of the asset management products shall pay VAT at a rate of 3% on its taxable activities occurred in the operation of the asset management products.
 This rule also applies to securitisations.
-Nevertheless, if an asset securitisation transaction cannot be achieved off-balance sheet, the competent tax authority may require the originator to continue to pay VAT on the proceeds from the transferred underlying assets, which may result in the problem of double taxation.
-This problem arises due to the discrepancy between the economic substance and legal characteristic of such securitisation transactions, which may be treated differently by tax authorities in different regions, and thus requires the originator and the trustee to communicate with their competent tax authority in order to avoid double taxation.
+Nevertheless, if an asset securitisation transaction cannot be achieved off-balance sheet, the competent tax authority may still require the originator to continue to pay VAT at a rate of 6% on the proceeds from the transferred underlying assets, which may result in the problem of double taxation.
+Although originators and trustees in many transactions have communicated with the competent tax authorities, this issue has not been effectively resolved because the State Taxation Administration has not yet provided any clear instruction on it.

 The relevant parties in an overseas assets transfer shall follow the general tax regulations on the transfer of financial assets.
 Generally, if the transfer of assets constitutes a true sale, the foreign SPV has not acquired income as transferee during the transfer and the foreign investors have not acquired any income from China, then the transfer will not give rise to any withholding tax issue.
 However, if the transaction between an originator in China and an overseas SPV (or its investors) is deemed from a tax perspective to be a loan to the originator, then the payment of withholding tax will be an issue.